SebManley/Cardiovascular-disease-data/README.md

 * Matplotlib
 * Chardet

-Note: If using the Heart_disease Notebook locally, change any file paths to match the actual file path.
+**Note: If using the Heart_disease_data Notebook locally, change any file paths to match the actual file path.**